-The SQL grammar of HStreamDB is based on a subset of SQL-92 with some extensions to support stream operations.
+The SQL grammar of HStreamDB is based on a subset of standard SQL with some extensions to support stream operations.

 SQL inputs are made up of a series of statements.
 Each statement is made up of a series of tokens and ends in a semicolon (

 A token can be a keyword argument, an identifier, a literal, an operator, or a special character.
-The details of the rules can be found in the BNFC grammar file or generated alex file.
+The details of the rules can be found in the BNFC grammar file.
 Normally, tokens are separated by whitespace.

 The following examples are syntactically valid SQL statements: